FY2018 Budget & Appropriations for Science

 The impact on chemistry: More than half of all chemistry research at NSF is funded by the Math and Physical Sciences Directorate (MPS) through the Chemistry (CHE) and Materials Research (DMR) programs.
 The President’s request would see MPS slashed by 10%, even though MPS expects an overall increase in applications for funding over the next year.
 NSF’s Centers for Chemical Innovation, which focus on major, long-term fundamental chemical research challenges, would also be sharply cut.

 Status (08/02): Congress is offering a mixed bag for NSF, but both chambers look to be more generous than the President.
 The House bill would flat fund (versus 2017) NSF’s Research & Related Activities (R&RA) account—which funds the research Directorates—while the Senate version would actually cut R&RA by 2%.
 Of note, the Senate is also pushing NSF to develop a long-term vision for sustainable chemistry research and development at the agency.
-Both the House and Senate bills await consideration by their full respective chambers, and the numbers might improve if Congress can agree to raise the current legal limits on overall discretionary program spending.
+Both the House and Senate bills await consideration by their full respective chambers—probably as part of larger spending packages—and the numbers might improve if Congress can agree to raise the current legal limits on overall discretionary program spending.

 Proposed FY18 Budget: $4.5 billion, a 17% cut versus FY 2017.